-Lately, Paraguay has been working on recovering its economic growth and cutting superficial government spending to improve its quality and move toward more efficient administration.
-Though there are many options and favourable conditions to do business in Paraguay, projects may don’t go as planned and business owners may decide to liquidate their company as a final decision.
+Lately, foreign investors have been looking to set up business in Paraguay as it has been working on recovering its economic growth and cutting superficial government spending to improve its quality and move toward more efficient administration.
+Though there are many good reasons to do business in the country, projects may don’t go as planned and business owners may decide to liquidate a company in Paraguay as a final decision.

 Reasons for company liquidation